 The obligee held a patent right under Patent No. 4642898 for the invention titled "method and apparatus for transmitting/receiving packet data using a pre-defined length indicator in a mobile communication system" (this patent is hereinafter referred to as the "Patent"; the patent right as the "Patent Right").
-In this case, the obligee alleges that the obligor's import and sale in relation to the products specified in the attached Lists of Products (hereinafter referred to as the "Product") constitutes the infringement of the Patent Right, and filed the petition for a provisional disposition order for an injunction against the obligor's products by a court execution officer.
+In this case, the obligee alleges that the obligor's import and sale in relation to the products specified in the attached Lists of Products 1 and 2 (hereinafter referred to as the "Products") constitutes the infringement of the Patent Right, and filed the petition for a provisional disposition order for an injunction against the obligor's production, assignment, etc. of the Products and custody of infringing products by a court execution officer.
 The right sought to be preserved by this provisional disposition is the right to seek an injunction based on the Patent Right.